AOF-Dev/virglrenderer-android/perf-testing/README.md

 ```
 will work equally.

-At the moment of writing, the branch perfetto-tracing is needed for mesa,
+At the moment of writing, the branch perfetto-tracing is needed for mesa at
-and the for virglrenderer at least commit 7db2faa354 is needed,
+commit ec4277aea63cf3, and the for virglrenderer at least commit
+"perf: compile mesa with perfeto support" is needed so that these projects
-so these projects emit the required traces.
+emit the required traces.

 The perfetto traces will be saved to the a subdirectory of the traces-db checkout
 directory with a name based on the api trace passed in with the --trace parameter.